 You have likely heard of the Myers-Briggs Type Indicator (MBTI).
 It is one of the most prominent personality indicator tests, along with the Big Five.
 The creators of this test are Katharine Briggs and Isabel Briggs-Myers (mother and daughter).

 There are four categories that the test evaluates you for, including introversion/extraversion, sensing/intuition, thinking/feeling, and judging/perceiving.
-One letter from each category is noted in your result, producing a four-letter personality type (e.g., INFP, ENFP, INTJ).
+One letter from each category is noted in your result, producing a four-letter personality type such as INFP, ENFP, INTJ, etc. (Learn more about personality types in these posts.)

 The link provided above will only give you a simplified version of the personality test and an explanation of the results.
 If you want the full version, licensed psychologists and psychometricians can provide you with a copy, as well as a thorough explanation of your personality type.